Calculation of the parameters of longitudinal-action vibrational pile drivers.

 The amplitude of the vibration velocity vo for a successful sinking should be within the interval of 0.5-0.8 m/s ; אַ is a coefficient that takes the resilience of the soil into account: אַ = 0.6-0.8 for low-frequency vibratory pile drivers (5-10 Hz) and אַ = 1 for the others.
 If the value θ is determined by this method, the static moment of mass of the eccentrics is calculated with the formula, in kg • m:

-4. The required minimum mass of the vibratory pile drive and driven element, in kg, is determined as follows:
+4. The required minimum mass of the vibratory pile drive and driven piles, in kg, is determined as follows:

-where Uc is the cross sectional surface, in cm2; po are the recommended pressure values required; the dependence of the pressure po, in MPa, on the type and dimensions of elements driven into water-soaked sandy and loose clayey soils is given below:
+where Uc is the cross sectional surface, in cm2; po are the recommended pressure values required.
+The dependence of the pressure po, in MPa, on the type and dimensions of piles driven into saturated sandy and loose clayey soils is given below:

 |tubular steel (with closed end) piles with a cross sectional surface up to 800 cm2||0.4 – 0.5|